amplia-iiot/oda/oda-ruleengine/api/src/main/resources/readme.md

-#Functions of Utils.js
+# Functions of Utils.js

 Here they are collected all the functions that **utils.js** provide to use in the rules.

-##Control

-**getDatastreamIdFromValue**
-*Function*: Get the datastreamId (String) from a Value object.
-*Input*: Value object we want to know the datastream id of.
-*Output*: Datastream id of input value.

-**getDeviceIdFromValue**
+## Control

+### Getting values

+**getDatastreamValue**
-*Function*: Get the deviceId (String) from a Value object.
+*Function*: Get the last value from the historic of a datastream in DatastreamValue object format.
-*Input*: Value object we want to know the device id of.
-*Output*: Device id of input value.
+*Input*: Actual State of data (state) to use its operations and the metadata (deviceId and datastreamId) of the datastream that function have to get last value.
+*Output*: The last value of the specified datastream in DatastreamValue format.

 **getValue**
 *Function*: Obtain from the State the Object Value associated with the datastream id that is passed by parameter.
-*Input*: Actual State of data (state) and datastream id of data we want to take (datastreamId).
+*Input*: Actual State of data (state) to use its operations and the metadata (deviceId and datastreamId) of the datastream that function have to get last value.
-*Output*: Object value with the actual value of required datastream id.
+*Output*: The last value of the specified datastream in Object format with the class of the value.

-**getData**
-*Function*: Obtain from the State the real value associated with the datastream id that is passed by parameter.
-*Input*: Actual State of data (state) and datastream id of data we want to take (datastreamId).
+### Handling datastream value object

+**getDatastreamIdFromDatastreamValue**
+*Function*: Get the datastreamId (String) from a DatastreamValue object.
+*Input*: DatastreamValue object that the function have to get its datastreamId.
+*Output*: Datastream id of input DatastreamValue.

+**getDeviceIdFromDatastreamValue**
+*Function*: Get the deviceId (String) from a DatastreamValue object.
+*Input*: DatastreamValue object that the function have to get its deviceId.
-*Output*: Real value of required datastream id.
+*Output*: Device id of input DatastreamValue.

-**getDataFromValueObject**
+**getValueFromDatastreamValue**
-*Function*: Obtain the real value of passed Value Object.
+*Function*: Obtain the real value of passed DatastreamValue Object.
-*Input*: Object Value we want to get the real value.
+*Input*: DatastreamValue object that the function have to get its value.
-*Output*: Real value of value.
+*Output*: Real value of the DatastreamValue.

+### Adding values

+**setValueFromDatastreamValue**
+*Function*: Change the last value of a existing datastream, using a DatastreamValue object as input to change the value.
+*Input*: Actual state of the stateManager (state), a String that specified the device id (deviceId), a String that specifies the datastream id (datastreamId) and new DatastreamValue for that datastream (value).
+*Output*: Refreshed state with the new value set as last value of the datastream.

 **setValue**
-*Function*: Set in the State a value (object Value) for the specified datastream id.
-*Input*: Actual state of the stateManager (state), a String that specified the datastream id (datastreamId) and new value for that datastream (value).
-*Output*: Refreshed state with the new value set for the datastream.

-**setValueFromObject**
-*Function*: Set in the State a real value that will have to be created during the function as Value object to be refreshed like in setValue.
+*Function*: Change the last value of a existing datastream, using a real value in simply format (boolean, string, integer, etc.) as input.
-*Input*: Actual state of the stateManager (state), a String that specified the device id (deviceId), a String that specified the datastream id (datastreamId) and new value for that datastream (value).
+*Input*: Actual state of the stateManager (state), a String that specified the device id (deviceId), a String that specifies the datastream id (datastreamId) and new value for that datastream (value).
-*Output*: Refreshed state with the new value set for the datastream.
+*Output*: Refreshed state with the new value set as last value of the datastream.

-##Filter
+___

+## Filter

 **filterBetween**
 *Function*: Filter the value between a minimum and a maximum (both included) and return a true if and only if value is between.
 *Input*:
 * value: Object Value that we are filtering.
 * min: Minimum value that we are expecting from value.